Dogs on board - American Dog Derby starts February 14 - Local News 8

 On your mark, Get set, Mush!

-The Cook's one-year-old dogs, the group Mike was adamant they get, just finished their first race at Wyoming's Lone Trail Pass.
-But, Savannah says they've always known their goal was to mush in the American Dog Derby.
+The Cooks' one-year-old dogs, the group Mike was adamant they get, just finished their first race at Wyoming's Lone Trail Pass.
+But Savannah says they've always known their goal was to win the American Dog Derby.

 "We always knew we would race it," said Savannah.
 "Whether we're competitive or we take the Red Lantern last place, we don't care.
 We're just there for it."

-Their team is set to run alongside up to twenty-five other dog-sledding groups along the two-day course.
+Their team is set to run alongside up to 25 other dog-sledding groups along the two-day course.

-The race kicks off February 14, In Ashton Idaho.
+The race kicks off on February 14, In Ashton.
 For more information, click HERE.